- Estate Tax Planning

-The IRS is your patient partner waiting to collect around 35% for 2011 of what you own in the form of Death Taxes.
+The IRS is your patient partner waiting to collect around 40% for 2014 and 2015 of what you own in the form of Death Taxes.
 Estate planning is necessary to make sure that your assets go to family and charitable recipients rather than to the IRS.
 Estate taxes are generally due within nine (9) months of death.

 The following is a list of ideas and advice on steps you can take now to minimize the tax hit for your heirs.

 Presently, the first $5,430,000 worth of assets will pass estate tax free on death, although the threshold is reduced by any "lifetime taxable gifts."
 This has increased to $5,430,000 in 2015.

 Each person has the ability to gift up to $14,000 per year to any other person, or to special trusts that are established for other people who have special withdrawal rights over these trusts.

 For example, a married couple with three children could gift $84,000 worth of assets to their children or in trust for their benefit without this counting as a "taxable gift."

 When a "taxable gift" is made by a donor a gift tax return is filed, but no gift tax is due until $5,000,000 in taxable gifts have been given by a donor.